dehbini/terraform-on-aws-eks/13-EKS-IRSA/README.md

 title: EKS IRSA - IAM Roles for Service Accounts
 description: Learn the concept EKS IRSA - IAM Roles for Service Accounts
 ---
+With IRSA workloads (Pods or Jobs) can have access to AWS Services.

 ## Step-01: Introduction
 1. Verify OIDC Provider in EKS Cluster Terraform Manifests